bytebase/interview/101_tiny_sql_editor/README.md

 # Minimum Requirements

-1. An editor supporting SQL syntax highlighting
+1. An editor supporting SQL syntax highlighting.
-1. A table list showing the result
+1. A table list showing the result.
 1. Can execute SQL from the editor against a database and return the result to display in the table list.
-It should support at least 1 database engine (could be one of MySQL, PostgreSQL, SQLite or whatever)
+It should support at least 1 database engine (could be one of MySQL, PostgreSQL, SQLite or whatever).

 # Good to have